ryansgot/forsuredbplugin/README.md

 ## Revisions

 ### 0.6.0
-- fixes bugs integrating with java (non-android projects)
+- fixes bugs integrating with java-only projects
-- fixes bugs integrating with kotlin (and kotlin-android projects)
+- fixes bugs integrating with kotlin and kotlin-android projects

 ### 0.5.0
 - Only valid for use with forsuredbcompiler 0.13.0